fahimahammed/learn-postgresql/CODE_OF_CONDUCT.md

 ### Our Pledge

-We, as contributors and maintainers, pledge to make participation in **DevUI** a **welcoming, inclusive, and respectful** experience for everyone, regardless of experience level, gender, sexual orientation, disability, ethnicity, religion, or personal background.
+We, as contributors and maintainers, pledge to make participation in **learn-postgresql** a **welcoming, inclusive, and respectful** experience for everyone, regardless of experience level, gender, sexual orientation, disability, ethnicity, religion, or personal background.

 ### Our Standards